ignotaC/smallsoft/README.md

     options can be together and can repeate.
   >`randstr -d 50 -uuuud -udl`

+16. **logdata**  `[ unix socket name ]`
+  >

-16. **logdata** - Program opens unix socket and prints all data sent to it.
+    Program opens unix socket with name passed in argument.
+    All data send to the socket will be redirected to stdout.
+    Gentle way of exiting the program is sending SIGINT signal to it.
+    dependencies: none
     Example of using it:
-              We start it: logdata unix_socket_name_we_pass > savehere Now we need to send some data using netcat.
-              Openbsd netcat can send to unix socket.
-              Many linux distros have in their repository: openbsd-netcat or something similar.
-So we can with nc: echo "test" | nc -UN socket_name
-              -N option is a must.
-Socket must sent FIN else the connection stales.
-              SIGINT logdata for gentle close when not anymore needed!
+  >`logdata /tmp/sunXXX > save_loged_data_here`

+    This will create unix socket file /tmp/sunXXX and save
+    all coming data to save_loged_data_here.
+    An example of sending test data would look like this:
+  >`echo "test" | nc -UN /tmp/sunXXX`

 17. **runprog** - Program opens unix socket and runs program or script we pass at it start up.
 It runs the command when